bakercms/BakerCMS-Plugins/sitemap/readme.txt

 To install this sitemap please do the following:
 1. Unpack the plugin
 2. Copy the sitemap folder to your "content/plugins" directory
-3. Login to your Hotaru CMS and access the Admin section
+3. Login to your Baker CMS and access the Admin section
 4. Choose the Plugin Management section
 5. Click the install button